Hackfridays/hackfridays/README.md

 ## Theramin with Node+Arduino
 ### Description
-An NodeJS and Arduino implementation of an Theremin with a web page visualizer of the sound wave produced.
+A NodeJS and Arduino implementation of a Theremin with a web page visualizer of the sound wave produced.

 ### Information
 - **Team members:** Delio